TaskarCenterAtUW/TDEI-gateway/adr/monitoring-audit-strategy.md

 There are two ways in which the logs can be captured.
 1. Using the Core() methods . (eg. `Core.getLogger().info("xxxx")`)
 2. Using the regular `console.x` methods. (eg. `console.log("xxx")`)

+- The logs captured with `Core` methods are available under a centralized AppInsights which is common for all micro-services.
+- The logs captured with regular `console.x` may not be available in the centralized AppInsights.
+However, if the azure resource is configured in cloud with AppInsights, the logs may be available in that particular AppInsights.
+ - The diagnostic logs captured either way in AppInsights are **retained for 90 days**.

+ ### Audit Logs
+ These are the logs used for tracing the system.
+Typical usage includes the number of API keys generated for an agency, users created, files ingested and the amount of time it took.
+ These are exposed to the developer via `Core.getLogger().getAuditor()` object.
+ - For any audit that requires a trail of events, an audit request is created and is updated appropriately.
+ - An audit request may have different stages based on the work flow. (eg. gtfs-flex ingestion or user api key generation)
+ - An audit request gets updated in different stages and the log of each stage is captured as an audit event (linked to audit request)
+ - An audit request may or may not have events associated with it based on the stage and the work flow.

+ Typical use cases of audit logs
+ - API Key request
+ - Data ingestion
+ - API authorization
+ - API access to the gateway requests

+ As part of `Core` it exposes three methods for creating and updating the audit requests and events.
+ - `Core.getLogger().getAuditor().addRequest`
+ - `Core.getLogger().getAuditor().updateRequest`
+ - `Core.getLogger().getAuditor().addEvent`